-Figure 15: By which year do you think other sectors will receive their initial allowance allocation for the national ETS? (n=392)
+Figure 15: Which other sectors do you think will be ready to join the national system? (n=392)

 Management of the national carbon market

 Benchmarking and historical (grandfathering) allocation are two common methodologies for free allowance allocation in an emissions trading system.
 Benchmarking calculates allowance allocation to installations or entities based on a benchmark value in one sector, which usually represents good performance in that sector and is determined based on reported GHG emissions data.
 Historical allocation calculates the allowance allocation in relation to an installation or entity's historical GHG emissions level in past years.
 Historical allocation may be unfair to companies which have already performed well in past years, and/or which are growing quickly.
 Benchmarking allocation tends to be fairer but is more complex to regulate and calculate.